gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Greenwood surged to his feet at the sound, his ax in his hands.
-Santa Hotep drew a circle with its fingertip on the mirror by its elbow.
+Santa Hotep drew a circle with its fingertip on a mirror next to its elbow.
 The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures